danawoodman/vesl/readme.md

 state.trigger(event)
 ```

 This is just the underlying implementation of the event helper methods which are just syntax sugar.
+This is only really useful for things like the Vesl devtools extension.

 ---